hugomilan/tlmbht/docs/vte/heat 1D line.md

 ### 5) Visualize the output.

 After you have run tlmbht, it created the output file cheat1Li.m.
 In this tutorial, you do not need to worry about this file.
 We will run a script that automatically loads the data into Octave/Matlab.
-The script is the file vheat1Li.m, which calls the analytical solver function D1_HEAT_f.m.
+The script is the file vheat1Li.m, which calls the analytical solver function D1_HEAT_f.m ([click here to read more about the analytical solution and how to use this function]({{ site.baseurl }}{% link theory/ana/heat 1D TT.md %})).

 This part should be as simple as opening vheat1Li.m in Octave/Matlab and running it (press key F5).
 It will show you two plots and textual information.
 The figure below shows the two plots and part of the textual information.
 Temperature is shown in the left figure and heat flux is shown on the right figure.
 The analytical predictions are shown in blue, the tlmbht predictions are shown in red, and the green shows the difference of the calculated heat fluxes.
 In the temperature plots, asterisks represent temperatures calculated at the center of the TLM nodes and the circles represent the temperatures calculated between nodes.
-You can see that the predictions are almost identical, which you can confirm by looking at the textual information that tells you that the mean temperature error was 0.08 % and the mean heat flux error was 0.20 %.
+You can see that the predictions are almost identical, which you can confirm by looking at the textual information that tells you that the mean temperature error was 0.03 % and the mean heat flux error was 0.48 %.

 You may note in the heat flux plot that there is a left most point with positive values while all the other points have negative values.
 This is because this is the point at the boundary and it represents heat flux going from the medium to that boundary.
 The negative values are representing the heat fluxes going into the direction of the higher temperature value, which means that the medium is acquiring, and not loosing, heat, as we would expect from our problem.